bcserv/sourcemod-updater/README.md

 and applies them recursively to the sourcemod files.
 This is needed if the update is executed by root and the srcds doesn't run as root.

+#### --smdir

+Sets an alternative name for the addons/sourcemod directory.
+If you are using srcds forks and need multiple sourcemod installations, you have to set this.

 ### Examples
 ```shell
 ./update.sh /game/css/cstrike